amondel2/partyPlanner/README.md

 Party Planner
 ============

 A tool for managing guest and seating arrangments.
+Please see the wiki as I am making this code work with multiple parties that you can create over time so you can having a living list of guest and a bank of guest that don't need to be at every party.
+Its going to take a little while as many fields need to be moved.

 This Tool is easy to use or at least thats the point.